But how does bitcoin actually work?

 As I said earlier, the core idea behind the original bitcoin paper is to have everybody trust whichever ledger has the most computational work put into it.
 So we’re going to use the many-zeroes game to prove that a ledger took a lot of work to create.

-We don’t want to play the many-zeroes game by hashing the entire ledger though, because the list of transactions on the ledger is going to get way too long for that to be practical.
+We don’t want to play the many-zeroes game by hashing the entire ledger though.
+What's much better is to let the work put into the ledger accumulate over time, rather than repeatedly starting over.
 So we start by grouping the transactions on the ledger into blocks.

 Each block consists of a list of transactions, along with a number at the bottom that is the proof of work.
 The proof of work must be chosen such that when you hash the entire block, the result you get starts with lots of zeroes (just like in the challenge above).
 For the moment let’s say it has to start with 60 zeros, but later I’ll return back to how you might choose that threshold.